CRC Energy Efficiency Scheme: allowances

 - you will only be allocated the number of allowances you have ordered

-- DECC will refund your overpayment as soon as is possible but may deduct their bank charges
+- BEIS will refund your overpayment as soon as possible but may deduct their bank charges

-You need to notify the CRC helpdesk - CRCHelp@environment-agency.gov.uk - immediately if you receive more allowances than you have paid for.
+Email the CRC helpdesk at CRCHelp@environment-agency.gov.uk immediately if you receive more allowances than you have paid for.

 If you have bought or sold allowances through a trade rather than a government sale, you arrange payment directly with the organisation you have bought from or sold to.

 Forecast sale allowances are sold in April each year.
 They are valid for the compliance year in which they are sold and for future compliance years until the end of the CRC phase.

 You cannot surrender forecast allowances to cover CO2 emissions from previous compliance years.

 Buy to comply allowances can be surrendered for the previous compliance year’s emissions and are also valid through to the end of the CRC phase.

 If you buy too many allowances in one year, you can keep these in your CRC compliance account and use them in future compliance years during the same CRC phase.

 Allowances are not transferrable from one phase of CRC to another.